etture/Acqua/README.md

 #### /api/auth/signup
 - HTTP method: `POST`
 - Endpoint for a user to sign up
-- On success, parameters are saved to the `users` table in the database
+- On success, parameters are saved to the `users` table in the database and a JWT token is returned
 - Request
     - Parameters
         ```js